dnsimple/chef-pdns/README.md

 Creates a init service to manage a PowerDNS authoritative instance.
 This service supports all the regular actions (start, stop, restart, etc.).
 Check the compatibility section to see which init services are supported.

+*Important:* services not restarted or reloaded automatically on config changes in this cookbook, you need to add this in your wrapper cookbook if you desire this functionality, the `pdns_authoritative_service` cookbook provides actions to do it.

 #### Properties

 | Name           | Class       |  Default value                                        | Consistent? |